avapolzin/avapolzin.github.io/_pages/teaching.md

 #### University of Chicago

-I am a Graduate Fellow of the Chicago Center for Teaching & Learning.
+I am a (Senior) Graduate Fellow of the Chicago Center for Teaching & Learning.
 As a Fellow, I am charged with developing and delivering instruction and programming related to teaching and pedagogy to other early career scholars at the University of Chicago.
 In addition to the other responsibilities of that role, I have held the following positions through the CCTL:
+- **Instructor**, Teaching@Chicago
+	- *Lecturing for Student Learning*, Autumn 2023
+	- *Effective Lecturing*, Autumn 2024 (upcoming)
-- **Teaching Mentor**, CCTE 50000: *Course Design and College Teaching*, Autumn 2023
+- **Teaching Mentor**, CCTE 50000: *Course Design and College Teaching*
+	- Autumn 2023 with Dr. Samuel Harris
+	- Winter 2025 (upcoming)
-- **Instructor**, Fundamentals of Teaching in STEM, Winter 2024
+- **Instructor**, Fundamentals of Teaching in STEM
+	- Winter 2024
+	- Autumn 2024 (upcoming)
 - **Founder/Facilitator**, Pedagogy in the Physical Sciences talk series, 2024 - Present

 <hr style="height:1px; visibility:hidden;" />